authorTom/ultimate-XR-dev-guide/README.md

 [📄 Getting a Handle on Meta Quest Memory Usage](https://developer.oculus.com/blog/getting-a-handle-on-meta-quest-memory-usage/) <br />
 [📄 Showdown on Quest Part 1: How App SpaceWarp Improves Performance](https://developer.oculus.com/blog/showdown-on-quest-part-1-how-app-spacewarp-improves-performance-/) <br />
 ## Sketching, Prototyping & Design Tools
-[🆓⚒️ Gravity Sketch](https://www.gravitysketch.com/) is an intuitive 3D design platform. <br />
+[🆓⚒️ Gravity Sketch:](https://www.gravitysketch.com/) an intuitive 3D design platform. <br />
 [⚒️ XR Wireframe Kit for Gravity Sketch](https://creativitychef.gumroad.com/l/xrwireframe) – The XR Wireframe kit, is designed in Gravity Sketch to be used in the process of UX/ UI design for AR, VR and, MR products. <br />
-[⚒️ Adobe Aero](https://www.adobe.com/uk/products/aero.html) is an intuitive way to build, view and share robust immersive storytelling experiences in mobile AR. <br />
+[⚒️ Adobe Aero:](https://www.adobe.com/uk/products/aero.html) an intuitive way to build, view and share robust immersive storytelling experiences in mobile AR. <br />
-[🆓 ⚒️ 360° Art](http://www.oniride.com/360art) is a free 360° Art Photoshop Plugin which let’s you create VR ready artworks and comics. <br />
+[🆓 ⚒️ 360° Art:](http://www.oniride.com/360art) a free 360° Art Photoshop Plugin which let’s you create VR ready artworks and comics. <br />
-[🆓 ⚒️ Snap AR Lens Studio](https://ar.snap.com/lens-studio) is a powerful application designed for artists and developers to build augmented reality experiences for hundreds of millions of Snapchatters. <br />
+[🆓 ⚒️ Snap AR Lens Studio:](https://ar.snap.com/lens-studio) a powerful application designed for artists and developers to build augmented reality experiences for hundreds of millions of Snapchatters. <br />
 [🆓⚒️ Meta Spark AR Studio](https://sparkar.facebook.com/ar-studio) is Meta’s full suite of technology, tools and educational resources that enable AR content across all Meta technologies. <br />
-[⚒️ Byldr](https://www.byldr.app/) is a no-code platform that maximizes the capability of on-device app development. <br />
+[⚒️ Byldr:](https://www.byldr.app/) a no-code platform that maximizes the capability of on-device app development. <br />
-[⚒️ XR Thinking](https://www.xrthinking.com/) is for XR prototyping and mockups. <br />
+[⚒️ XR Thinking:](https://www.xrthinking.com/) for XR prototyping and mockups. <br />
-[🆓⚒️ Tvori](https://tvori.co/) is for prototyping interfaces, products, and design experiences for XR. <br />
+[🆓⚒️ Tvori:](https://tvori.co/) or prototyping interfaces, products, and design experiences for XR. <br />
-[⚒️ ShapesXR](https://www.shapesxr.com/) is a VR creation and collaboration platform for remote teams. <br />
+[⚒️ ShapesXR:](https://www.shapesxr.com/) a VR creation and collaboration platform for remote teams. <br />
-[🆓⚒️ Nvidia Omniverse Create XR](https://www.nvidia.com/en-gb/omniverse/) is a software platform for creating and collaborating on immersive, real-time 3D experiences.
+[🆓⚒️ Nvidia Omniverse Create XR:](https://www.nvidia.com/en-gb/omniverse/) a software platform for creating and collaborating on immersive, real-time 3D experiences.
 It allows users to design, visualize, and simulate 3D environments and objects, and to collaborate with others in real-time. <br />
 ## Interesting Projects
-[🆓⚒️ VRChat](https://hello.vrchat.com/) is a virtual reality social platform that allows users to interact with each other in virtual worlds and environments.
+[🆓⚒️ VRChat:](https://hello.vrchat.com/) a virtual reality social platform that allows users to interact with each other in virtual worlds and environments.
 It allows users to create and customize their own avatars, explore virtual worlds and participate in activities such as games, conversations, and events. <br />
-[🆓⚒️ LucidVR](https://github.com/LucidVR/lucidgloves) So you want to have yourself a pair of working VR Haptic Gloves? <br />
+[🆓⚒️ LucidVR:](https://github.com/LucidVR/lucidgloves) So you want to have yourself a pair of working VR Haptic Gloves? <br />
-[🆓⚒️ OpenGloves](https://store.steampowered.com/app/1574050/OpenGloves/) is an open source, OpenVR Driver that allows for use of DIY Virtual Reality Hardware in SteamVR games. <br />
+[🆓⚒️ OpenGloves:](https://store.steampowered.com/app/1574050/OpenGloves/) an open source, OpenVR Driver that allows for use of DIY Virtual Reality Hardware in SteamVR games. <br />
 [🆓⚒️ ALVR](https://github.com/alvr-org/ALVR) – Air Light VR allows you to stream VR games from your PC to your headset via Wi-Fi. <br />
 Tilt Five is a company that makes augmented reality glasses and accessories for tabletop gaming. <br />
-[🆓⚒️ OpenXR](https://www.khronos.org/openxr/) is an open standard that allows virtual reality and augmented reality applications to be developed and run on multiple different hardware platforms, such as VR headsets and AR devices.
+[🆓⚒️ OpenXR:](https://www.khronos.org/openxr/) an open standard that allows virtual reality and augmented reality applications to be developed and run on multiple different hardware platforms, such as VR headsets and AR devices.
 This means that developers can create VR and AR experiences that can be used on any device that supports the OpenXR standard, rather than being limited to a specific brand or model.
 This makes it easier for developers to create and distribute their VR and AR applications, and also allows users to access a wider variety of content on their devices. <br />
-[🆓⚒️ OpenHaptics](https://openhaptics.github.io/) is an open-source firmware for haptic-feedback devices that are used in Virtual Reality environments.
+[🆓⚒️ OpenHaptics:](https://openhaptics.github.io/) an open-source firmware for haptic-feedback devices that are used in Virtual Reality environments.
 OpenHaptics is designed to be easy to use and integrate with existing VR systems, making it a valuable tool for anyone working in the field of VR.
 The source code for OpenHaptics is available for free on GitHub, allowing anyone to contribute to its development and improvement. <br />
-[🆓⚒️ EyeTrackVR](https://github.com/RedHawk989/EyeTrackVR) is an open source and affordable VR eye tracker platform for VRChat. <br />
+[🆓⚒️ EyeTrackVR:](https://github.com/RedHawk989/EyeTrackVR) an open source and affordable VR eye tracker platform for VRChat. <br />
-[🆓⚒️ Ethereal Engine](https://www.etherealengine.org/) is an end-to-end framework for the web, built on popular Javascript frameworks.
+[🆓⚒️ Ethereal Engine:](https://www.etherealengine.org/) an end-to-end framework for the web, built on popular Javascript frameworks.
 Scalable multiplayer infrastructure with voice, video, expressive avatars, a visual editor and portals between worlds.
 Build your own games and social experiences and link them together. <br />
-[🆓⚒️ Half-Life: Alyx Workshop Tools](https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools) is a set of software utilities available as a free download for Half-Life: Alyx that allow you to create items for inclusion in the Steam Workshop and your own custom game addons. <br />
+[🆓⚒️ Half-Life: Alyx Workshop Tools:](https://developer.valvesoftware.com/wiki/Half-Life:_Alyx_Workshop_Tools) a set of software utilities available as a free download for Half-Life: Alyx that allow you to create items for inclusion in the Steam Workshop and your own custom game addons. <br />
-[🆓⚒️ OpenHMD](http://www.openhmd.net/) is a Free and Open-Source API and drivers for immersive technology, such as head mounted displays with built in head tracking. <br />
+[🆓⚒️ OpenHMD:](http://www.openhmd.net/) a Free and Open-Source API and drivers for immersive technology, such as head mounted displays with built in head tracking. <br />
 [⚒️ Natural Locomotion](https://store.steampowered.com/app/798810/Natural_Locomotion/) helps to reduce motion sickness. <br />
 [🆓⚒️ Interhaptics by Razor](https://www.interhaptics.com/) – design your haptics effects based on your audio.
 Extract the haptics features and optimize them with the editing tool. <br />